 The Victim Services Specialized Studies Program is designed to prepare both non-degree seeking students and non-criminology majors in assisting victims through the criminal justice system and toward personal recovery.
 This program prepares students for work in victim advocacy arenas, such as domestic violence shelters, crisis centers, and crisis hotlines, as well as county, state and federal government agencies.

 This program is offered to both non-degree seeking students and non-criminology majors.
 It is beneficial for those who are currently working in the field, as well as those who are planning a future career in victim services.
-Program participants can take advantage of the College’s nationally ranked distance learning program and complete the program with no necessary campus visits.

 The FSU Victim Services program is ground breaking as it fills a substantial need in a new and growing field with a curriculum specific to victim services.
 Students will have the unique opportunity to study victimology and how it is impacted by areas such as media, law, ethics, and crime.